Baxter State Bank

 Baxter Springs, Kansas · FDIC Cert #12432

-Baxter State Bank is an FDIC-insured bank (Certificate #12432) with $25M in total assets and $17M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Baxter Springs, Kansas, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 4.48%.
-BankHealthData assigns a composite Health Grade of F (30/100).
+This is the FDIC profile for Baxter State Bank, an FDIC-insured bank (Certificate #12432) with $25M in total assets and $17M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Baxter Springs, Kansas, the bank maintains a Tier 1 capital ratio of 21.63% (Well-Capitalized) and a nonperforming loan ratio of 4.48%.
+BankHealthData assigns a composite Health Grade of B (65/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Baxter State Bank (FDIC cert 12432) is a community bank — $25M in total assets, $17M in deposits, serving the Baxter Springs, Kansas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 21.63% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is elevated: non-performing loan ratio of 4.48% runs above 2%, suggesting the loan book carries more credit risk than peer banks.
 Elevated NPL can reflect specific portfolio concentrations or broader credit-cycle pressure.
 Liquidity is comfortable: 28.9% of assets in liquid form — sufficient to cover meaningful deposit-outflow scenarios without forced asset sales.

 Source: FDIC BankFind API — Call Report data.